hysinh/wimpleton-booking-app/TESTING.md

 ### Validator Testing
 This application was developed with HTML, CSS, Javascript, and Python using the Django Web Framework.
   - #### HTML Validation
     The [W3C HTML validator](https://validator.w3.org/) was used for the HTML validation.
+I copied the page source of the fully rendered page into the validator for testing.
     #### Public Pages
     <details >
     <summary>Home page (base.html and index.html)</summary>